hcp-uw/team-bill/README.md

 Once you create the project go to **settings** and under basic information you should be able to view your client ID and client secret.
 Copy these values and insert them into their respective variable in the `public/api_key.js` file.

 ### Start Emulator and Open Website
-1. Use the following command to start the firebase emulator to start the server:
+1. Use the following command to start the firebase emulator:

     ```firebase emulators:start```